-If a parent/guardian has requested an IEE, the district may ask for the reason that he/she objects to the district's evaluation.
-However, the parent/guardian is not required to provide the reason to the district.
+If a parent/guardian has requested an IEE, the district may ask for the reason that the parent/guardian objects to the district's evaluation.
+However, the parent/guardian is not required to provide an explanation and the district may not unreasonably delay either providing the IEE at public expense or filing a due process complaint to request a due process hearing to defend the public evaluation.

-Upon receiving the request for an IEE, the district shall, without unnecessary delay, either:
+Upon receiving the request for an IEE, the district shall without unnecessary delay, either: